mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What responsibilities do you expect from the position?

 ### How do you ensure you write quality code?
+I try to be as consistent as possible with the code I write and I take pride in creating code that is functional, optimized and easily understandable.

+For me, quality code must be:
+- Easy to read and understand by a stranger at first glance, with plenty of useful comments and following clean code guidance.
+- Whenever I male a system, class or function, I try to make it as atomically as possible.
+They must perform just one task and only that task.
+They also have to be

 ### What are your plans for the near future?
 And far?